awsdocs/amazon-sqs-developer-guide/doc_source/sqs-send-message-with-timer.md

 # Tutorial: Sending a Message with a Timer to an Amazon SQS Queue<a name="sqs-send-message-with-timer"></a>

 Message timers let you specify an initial invisibility period for a message added to a queue\.
 For example, if you send a message with a 45\-second timer, the message isn't visible to consumers for its first 45 seconds in the queue\.
 The default is 0 seconds\.
-The following examples show how to send a message with a timer to an existing queue\.
+In this tutorial you'll learn how to send a message with a timer to an existing queue\.
 For more information, see [Amazon SQS Message Timers](sqs-message-timers.md)\.

 **Note**
 FIFO queues don't support timers on individual messages\.